 HDL cholesterol is frequently known as “the good cholesterol.”
 In addition to transporting cholesterol around the body, HDL collects cholesterol that is not being used by cells and brings them back to the liver to be recycled or destroyed.

 By doing this, HDL prevents cholesterol from accumulating and clogging arteries.
 Thus, elevated levels of cholesterol are integral in maintaining optimal cardiovascular health.
 HDL is typically measured through an HDL-C test, which shows the concentration of cholesterol bound to HDL.
 Clinically acceptable levels of HDL cholesterol are 40-60 mg/dl and 50-60 mg/dl for women.
 HDL levels above 60 mg/dl are ideal as they lower the risk of cardiovascular illnesses.

 Additionally, HDL cholesterol may have anti-inflammatory effects.
 A recent research study published by De Nardo et al shows that HDL may be responsible in reducing inflammatory activity by regulating immune system cells called macrophages.
 Furthermore, epidemiological studies have noted an inverse association between levels of HDL and certain forms of cancer.
 [6, 7]

 More research needs to be performed to investigate the source of these relationships as well as the molecular mechanisms through which HDL operates.
-However, there is general consensus among clinicians and scientists that HDL-cholesterol is healthy for the body and that higher levels of HDL-C are healthy for the body.
-In fact, one study observed that every drop in HDL cholesterol by 1 mg/dL, risk of diabetes increased by 4%.
+However, there is a general consensus among clinicians and scientists that HDL-cholesterol is healthy for the body and that higher levels of HDL-C are healthy for the body.
+In fact, one study observed that, with every 1 mg/dL reduction in HDL cholesterol, diabetes risk increased by 4%.

 About 32% of men and 13% of women in the US suffer from low levels of HDL cholesterol.
 Additionally, the majority of Americans do not have HDL cholesterol levels high enough to decrease the risk of cardiovascular illness.